Topological Interpretability for Deep-Learning: Introduction

-Here we present an interpretability method for any AI model that yields a topologically correct construction of the model's prediction space.
+Here we present an interpretability method for any AI model that yields a topologically correct construction of the model's feature space.
 Our method yields both global and local views of the features informing a decision.
-For the global view, we extract features associated with samples classified with high predictive accuracy and create a low-dimensional representation of our model's prediction space.
+For the global view, we extract features associated with samples classified with high predictive accuracy and create a low-dimensional representation of our model's feature space.
 We provide a method for inferring the features related to the classifying any input to the model.
-We demonstrate the stability of our method as compared with LIME~\cite{ribeiro2016should} and present results on two datasets.
-First, we consider a multi-task convolutional neural network (MTCNN) taking cancer pathology repots as input and predicting cancer phenotype~\cite{alawad2020automatic}.
-The second model is a CNN trained on the publicly available 20newsgorups dataset~\cite{20News}.
+We demonstrate the stability of our method as compared with LIME~\cite{ribeiro2016should} and SHAP~\cite{lundberg2017unified} and present results on two datasets.
+We present results on two different datasets and trained models.
+First, we consider a multi-task convolutional neural network (MTCNN) taking cancer pathology reports as input and predicting cancer phenotype~\cite{alawad2020automatic}.
+Secondly, we trained a convolutional neural network (CNN) on the publicly available 20newsgroups dataset~\cite{20News}.
 Through our analysis of these datasets, we see that our method is able to identify relevant features in the training data which inform the trained model's decision mechanism.

+The outline of this paper is as follows.
+In~\cref{sect:MM} we give a high-level descrption of TDA and a description of our method.
+Numerical results on both models are presented in~\cref{sect:results} and we conclude with discussion in~\cref{sect:discussion}.